Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 versions of software such as the Docker Host engine or pre-install and embed certain software.

-Azure Batch only supports creating compute nodes through ARM Image resources.
-You can create these images using existing page blob VHDs or exporting managed disks.
+Azure Batch only supports creating compute nodes from custom images through ARM Image resources.
+You can create ARM Images using existing page blob VHDs or exporting managed disks.
 You must create the Image in the same subscription and region as your Batch account.

 You can use [blobxfer](https://github.com/Azure/blobxfer) or [AzCopy](https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/)